 Install a pressurization adapter to the gas inlet using the appropriate O-ring.
-This can be easily made or ordered from Woodward (Woodward tool 8995-280).

 Apply 200 kPa/2.0 bar (29 psig) of air pressure to the SOGAV inlet.
 In a quiet area, listen to the outlet of the SOGAV valve.
 If the leakage is inaudible or barely audible, the valve is OK.
 If the leakage is appreciable, either the valve plates are damaged or contamination is present between the valve plates.
 In either case, disassembly and corrective action is required.